 To make sure topics are in scope and to schedule the session, we ask you to submit a short abstract (at most 1 page, but preferably much shorter) of your pitch.
 Note that ECRTS Real-Time Pitches (and ECRTS in general) welcomes not only classical real-time topics, but also encourages ideas that break new ground, depart from established subfields, or challenge the status quo (see ECRTS call for papers).
 The abstract will not be peer reviewed or published.
 If a pitch is accepted for presentation, one of the authors is expected to give a 5 minute live talk at the conference.

-Submissions will be possible until shortly before the conference starts or all presentation slots are taken.
+Submissions will be possible until Monday July 5th, 19:00 CEST (i.e., the first day of the conference) or all presentation slots are taken.
 Details will be provided as soon as the conference program is finalized.

 Please consider to submit your abstracts early to ensure your slot and ease planing.